tjwodud04/Books-and-other-stuffs/README.md

 # CodePractice

-- C : Some codes when I had learned Computer Programming Class(undergraduated class)
+- C/ProgrammingClass : Some codes when I had learned Computer Programming Class(undergraduated class)

+- CSS/CSSsamples : samples

+- Intersting Papers: here are some papers that I feel interested

 - Python : I'm following some python codes written at books.
 Plus, there are some scribbles about collecting data

-- Intersting Papers: here are some papers that I feel interested